rvm/rvm-site/content/integration/gnome-terminal.md

 ===================================

-If you are going to use RVM installations with gnome-terminal, you'll probably need to change it's  default options.
+If you are going to use RVM installations with gnome-terminal, you'll probably need to change its default options.
+Note that Ubuntu's Terminal application is actually gnome-terminal.

 Multi-User RVM creates a script in `/etc/profile.d`, which is being sourced on startup.
 Also, most people put the RVM sourcing line required